-Another kind of CME-related phenomenon that is of interest for the space weather community is that of Solar Energetic Particles (SEPs).
-They mainly consist of protons and electrons that are accelerated to quasi-relativistic speeds.
-Large gradual events triggered by CMEs are of particular interest to space travel as they can constitute a significant radiation hazard for astronauts and equipment, especially beyond the Earth's magnetic field (Reames, 2013 and references therein).
-The SEP production is believed to take place at CME forward shocks, or in relation to CME-CME interaction phenomena (Cane and Lario, 2006; Reames, 2013; Gopalswamy et al., 2015c).
+magnetic field (Reames, 2013 and references therein).
+The SEP production is believed to take place at CME forward shocks, or in relation to CME-CME interaction phenomena (Cane & Lario, 2006; Reames, 2013; Gopalswamy et al., 2015c).
 Concerning the role of fast halo CME as major source of strong SEP events, Gopalswamy et al. (2015c) analysed the association of 37 major SEP events in the years 2010-2014 with CMEs, reporting that 97% of them were associated with fast Earth-directed full-halo events.
-More extensive statistical analyses addressing the relation between SEPs and CMEs were conducted by Dierckxsens et al. (2015) (> 160 SEP events in Solar Cycle 23), Papaioannou et al. (2016) (314 SEP events from 1984 to 2013), and Paassilta et al. (2017) (176 SEP events in Solar Cycles 23 and 24), all evidencing the role of halo CMEs as major SEP generators.
+More extensive statistical analyses addressing the relation between SEPs and CMEs were conducted by Dierckxsens et al. (2015) (>160 SEP events in Solar Cycle 23), Papaioannou et al. (2016) (314 SEP events from 1984 to 2013), and Paassilta et al. (2017) (176 SEP events in Solar Cycles 23 and 24), all evidencing the role of halo CMEs as major SEP generators.
 Considering the SEP generation as consequence of CME interactions (Gopalswamy et al., 2002), the most favourable condition for SEP production appears to be the case of a preceding, relatively slow CME which is caught up by a second, faster CME launched some hours later.
-The optimal time interval between two subsequent CME eruptions, in order to have their intersection close to the Sun ( $\leq 20 R{\odot}$ ), has been found to be $\geq 7$ hours, so to have a maximum acceleration efficiency at ~ 5 - 15 $R{\odot}$ .
-This so-called twin-CME scenario, however, appears controversial and it has been debated by Kahler and Vourlidas (2014), who questioned the role of CME interactions in major SEP events finding that they can be explained by a general increase of both background seed particles and more frequent CMEs during times of higher solar activity.
+The optimal time interval between two subsequent CME eruptions, in order to have their intersection close to the Sun ( $\leq 20 R{\Theta}$ ), has been found to be $\geq 7 h$ , so to have a maximum acceleration efficiency at $\sim 5 - 15R{\Theta}$ ).
+This socalled twin-CME scenario, however, appears controversial and it has been debated by Kahler & Vourlidas (2014), who questioned the role of CME interactions in major SEP events finding that they can be explained by a general increase of both background seed particles and more frequent CMEs during times of higher solar activity.
 Overall, previous results have confirmed the major role of fast Earth-directed halo CMEs and interacting CMEs as sources of strong SEP events at Earth, and represent an additional reason to study these types of CMEs as the most potentially geoeffective.

-For this reason, we consider of primary importance to further study the relationship between CMEs, their interplanetary counterparts, and the triggered geomagnetic activity in the latest years as well.
-In the past years, several works have tried to construct storm prediction models using empirical relations linking real-time in-situ solar wind parameters to geomagnetic activity indices (O'Brien and McPherron, 2000; Newell et al., 2007, Newell et al., 2008) or statistical analyses of in-situ ICME properties and geomagnetic storms (Srivastava and Venkatakrishnan, 2004; Zhang et al., 2007).
+For this reason, we consider of primary importance to further study the relationship between CMEs, their IP counterparts, and the triggered geomagnetic activity in the latest years as well.
+In the past years, several works have tried to construct storm prediction models using empirical relations linking real-time in-situ solar wind parameters to geomagnetic activity indices (O'Brien & McPherron, 2000; Newell et al., 2007, 2008) or statistical analyses of in-situ ICME properties and geomagnetic storms (Srivastava & Venkatakrishnan, 2004; Zhang et al., 2007).
 Although near-Earth solar wind parameters can yield a quite reliable prediction of geomagnetic storm events, for spacecraft located at the Lagrangian point L1 such kind of warnings can give only a one-hour notice.
 To overcome this forecasting limit, studies based on remote observations of CME parameters and their association with other kinds of solar activity features have also been carried out, proving to be a powerful complementary approach to solar wind-magnetospheric coupling functions and statistical ICME studies (Dumbović et al., 2015).
 A third approach, complementary to the other two, is the use of global 3D MHD simulations to model the CME propagation in the heliosphere from Sun to Earth, thus also providing a determinant support in studies of CME propagation and multiple CME interactions.
 In this sense, combining the three approaches mentioned before into a single methodological scheme analysis may lead to a more comprehensive space weather forecasting tool to be used not only at Earth location but possibly also at other spacecraft and planetary locations.